DrPaulBrewer/single-market-robot-simulator/README.md

 [2] This sniper robot was used for an academic research project and its history detailed in Appendix 1 of the resulting publication:

-Paul Brewer and Anmol Ratan (2019), "Profitability, Efficiency, and Inequality in Double Auction Markets with Snipers."
-Accepted at Journal of Economic Behavior and Organization, forthcoming.
+Paul Brewer and Anmol Ratan (2019), "Profitability, efficiency, and inequality in double auction markets with snipers."
+Journal of Economic Behavior & Organization, vol. 164, 486-499. https://doi.org/10.1016/j.jebo.2019.06.017  (Elsevier/Science Direct paywall)

 ## Before asking the author for help